Our original trip concept was to take RVs to Mexico, stay on the beach a month, drink beer, and check out bikinis.

 On a morning walk, Alan and I discover a RV park in Mazatlan where we all might have stayed if we had brought our RV’s.
 It is on the beach, in the middle of the Zona Dorado, and affordable.
 Seeing these big rigs pulled in between palm trees on a dirt lot and old guys in shorts riding rusting bicycles to the front doors of their luxurious motor homes, brings a fuzziness to my heart.
 The snowbirds carry English newspapers in little wire bicycle baskets and will spend this afternoon working on a crossword puzzle because it is too hot to go fishing.

-Jose, a maintenance man, waves when we knock on the closed office door and we talk with him in broken Spanish, enough to understand that it costs five hundred dollars a month to stay here and you have to pay for your electric.
+Jose, the park’s maintenance man, waves when we knock on the closed office door and we talk with him in broken Spanish, enough to understand that it costs five hundred dollars a month to stay here and you pay for your electric.
 This park is right on the beach and some patrons come down for months.
 The office is closed but this park doesn’t need much management with these old guys taking care of most nuisances themselves.

 In a place like this you want to live quiet, economical, and simple.
 You want to have a few friends you can count on and buy lots of shrimp on the beach from fishermen who just come in.
 A couple of beers in the evening to calm the mind are good, and reading ” Old Man and the Sea ” puts your mind in the right frame.

 Here, in Mazatlan, I have time to savor time.